 Designing Effective Online Learning Experiences for Young Children

 An Infopeople Short Format Course

-Note: CALL (California Libraries Learn) is offering 35 no-cost seats to California public library staff (limited to one staff person per jurisdiction) in this Infopeople course.
-Please use this form to apply for a free seat.
+Note: CALL (California Libraries Learn) is offering free seats in this course for California public library staff.
+Please use this form to sign up for one of these no-cost seats.